About the AusNCP

 Secretariat

-The Secretariat in Treasury manages the AusNCP and represents Australia in international forums on responsible business conduct.
+The Secretariat in Treasury manages the AusNCP.
+They represent Australia in international forums on responsible business conduct.

-The Secretariat is in the Market Conduct Division of Treasury.
+The Secretariat is in the Market Conduct and Digital Division of Treasury.

 Independent examiners

-The independent examiners are experts contracted to Treasury to manage complaints against multinational enterprises brought to the AusNCP, including:
+The independent examiners are experts contracted to Treasury.
+They manage complaints brought to the AusNCP, including:

 • decision‑making